DevonMartens/Alpaca_Api/README.md

 ![My app](https://media.giphy.com/media/vZeYi2lWCGRDdHxPz2/giphy.gif)

+Get your api key from alpacas website and throw it in your ENV the code can be adjusted and used for any stock.
+It will monitor all trades in real time.

 Given all the things happening in the stock market I'd like to have my data fast.
-I am expierimenting with the Alpaca API to get the market data check out the [documents for alpaca market data streaming](https://alpaca.markets/docs/api-documentation/api-v2/market-data/streaming/).
+The Alpaca API to get the market data check out the [documents for alpaca market data streaming](https://alpaca.markets/docs/api-documentation/api-v2/market-data/streaming/).

 # Purpose - track GME trades.
 ![I actually don't like Elon](https://github.com/DevonMartens/Alpaca_Api/blob/main/images/GMEmuskMOon.jpg?raw=true)